estruyf/blog-content/content/posts/2021-04-15-securing-your-azure-functions-with-the-existing-authentication-configuration.md

 - Leave the issuer URL blank and also the allowed token audiences.
 - Click on save.

-{{< caption "/2021/04/secure2.png" "Using an existing app registration"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAMCAYAAABbayygAAAAAklEQVR4AewaftIAAADvSURBVG3BjUoDMRCF0W8mN8m6XaHv/5SFqt02P2NXEKR4jl0ulxhjcHB3zucz/xGWyNnZto2YwWN/oJz5KyKQMWmtse87M8ACxhwQEIAZpJTQE2aGUuIxoT92xhgsy0Jyp9bKQU+4O5IYLdj3xuGzffG2LMhEGKj3jiTMHXknl0IpBTPj0MfgoBjBbb8xysDdqaXwI4JfPSYKC/ps9HtnXVdqrbwqZqj3zkESn7c71+uVwFlPG0UQAZLQ6bQyxiTnTBvB/fZBBCSbzGnUWnF35J6QMmZGzMY9eAoOZkAEc07UWkMSkvjoxvu2Ye68+gYtVXe/WIfHVAAAAABJRU5ErkJggg==" "735" >}}
+{{< caption-new "/uploads/2021/04/secure2.png" "Using an existing app registration"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAMCAYAAABbayygAAAAAklEQVR4AewaftIAAADvSURBVG3BjUoDMRCF0W8mN8m6XaHv/5SFqt02P2NXEKR4jl0ulxhjcHB3zucz/xGWyNnZto2YwWN/oJz5KyKQMWmtse87M8ACxhwQEIAZpJTQE2aGUuIxoT92xhgsy0Jyp9bKQU+4O5IYLdj3xuGzffG2LMhEGKj3jiTMHXknl0IpBTPj0MfgoBjBbb8xysDdqaXwI4JfPSYKC/ps9HtnXVdqrbwqZqj3zkESn7c71+uVwFlPG0UQAZLQ6bQyxiTnTBvB/fZBBCSbzGnUWnF35J6QMmZGzMY9eAoOZkAEc07UWkMSkvjoxvu2Ye68+gYtVXe/WIfHVAAAAABJRU5ErkJggg==" "735" >}}

 ## Allowed Token Audiences

 In the previous section, I told you to leave the **allowed token audiences** blank.
 You should provide a URI or GUID of the application identifier.
 Now recently, Azure AD automatically gives you the `api://<client id>` as the identifier.
 The problem is that this identifier cannot be used for the allowed token audience.

-{{< caption "/2021/04/secure3.png" "`api://<client id>` is not a valid URI"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAICAYAAADA+m62AAAAAklEQVR4AewaftIAAACmSURBVG3BQW7DMAxFwfcpWWIL5P7nDFonDmmBjRfZdUY/+7NM4NNB/EtAf4Rx5oH2pPcNSSAQoqqoKr58o7sdjNvA3YkIMpPWGhJUFZcxhL2RmVQVl7UWEUFEcKkqqoreWsPMkIRax8Y3l2bCR+Ojn+dJ7521FiuTx/3OmJMTyMOYcyKJHvvO7+vFnBNJ3NyRBGZcKpMA+nRHAkls26CA4s3Eh28bf8iES0kg0XWvAAAAAElFTkSuQmCC" "730" >}}
+{{< caption-new "/uploads/2021/04/secure3.png" "`api://<client id>` is not a valid URI"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAICAYAAADA+m62AAAAAklEQVR4AewaftIAAACmSURBVG3BQW7DMAxFwfcpWWIL5P7nDFonDmmBjRfZdUY/+7NM4NNB/EtAf4Rx5oH2pPcNSSAQoqqoKr58o7sdjNvA3YkIMpPWGhJUFZcxhL2RmVQVl7UWEUFEcKkqqoreWsPMkIRax8Y3l2bCR+Ojn+dJ7521FiuTx/3OmJMTyMOYcyKJHvvO7+vFnBNJ3NyRBGZcKpMA+nRHAkls26CA4s3Eh28bf8iES0kg0XWvAAAAAElFTkSuQmCC" "730" >}}

 To avoid this issue, you can either specify a URL when setting your Azure AD App - Application ID URI or update the existing one.